 This task will provide for a LEL who will solicit the cooperation of law enforcement agencies statewide to conduct enforcement of traffic laws with primary emphasis on seat belt and child restraint laws.
-The LEL's activities may be expanded to also solicit participation of law enforcement agencies to conduct enforcement of DWI/DUI laws.
+The LEL's activities may be expanded to solicit participation of law enforcement agencies to conduct enforcement of DWI/DUI laws.
 The LEL will coordinate law enforcement summits/conferences to encourage agencies to support and participate in promoting increased seat belt usage and to conduct selective traffic enforcement.
-The LEL will also help the law enforcement agencies plan and coordinate media events to announce increased enforcement.
-The LEL will implement an incentive program to encourage non-STEP agencies to participate in enforcement mobilizations such as the CIOT/BUIYT campaigns and DD-OLUA campaigns.
-Federal funds will pay for salaries, fringe benefits, in-state and out-of-state travel, speaker honorariums and travel, meeting expenses, maintenance and operations, printing, incentive items (traffic safety-related equipment not exceeding \$4,000 each) and administration.
+The LEL will also help law enforcement agencies plan and coordinate media events to announce increased enforcement, implement an incentive program to encourage non-STEP agencies to participate in enforcement mobilizations such as the CIOT and DD-OLUA campaigns.
+Federal funds will pay for salaries, fringe benefits, travel, speaker honorariums, meeting expenses, maintenance and operations, printing, incentive items (traffic safety-related equipment not exceeding \$4,000 each) and administration.

-CRIMINAL JUSTICE INSTITUTE
+CRIMINAL JUSTICE INSTITUTE CJI